h-havenga/jekyll/books.md

 ---

 #### Read * :
+Land Rover: The Story of the Car that Conquered the World, _Ben Fogle_ |
+Life & Times of Micheal K., _J.M Coetzee_ |
 We Have No Idea: A Guide to the Unknown Universe, _Daniel Whiteson and Jorge Cham_ |
 Infinite Powers: How Calculus Reveals the Secrets of the Universe, _Steven Strogatz_ |
 Die Lang Pad van Stoffel Mathysen, _Christiaan Mathys Bakkes_ |